-Settlement and reporting for an individual supply date take place twice: a preliminary report immediately after the end of the supply day, and a final report for each supply day at the end of the supply month.
-The subprocesses are largely the same and consequently the descriptions apply to both settlements.
+Settlement and reporting for an individual supply day take place five times: within 24 hours, a preliminary report immediately after the end of the supply day, and a final report for each supply day at the end of the supply month, as well as in the case of corrections four months back and 15 months back The subprocesses largely look the same, and consequently the descriptions apply to both settlements.
 In those cases where they differ, this will be stated separately.